 4.1.
 Climate and Weather Networks

-Most stations in the SEAN region are associated with at least one of eight weather/climate networks (Table 4.1).
+Most stations in the SWAN region are associated with at least one of seven major weather and climate networks (Table 4.1).
 Brief descriptions of each weather/climate network are provided below (see Appendix G for greater detail).